florianfmmartin/vipir/README.md

 # vipir
-Virtual environment Integreated with Pip Install Requirements
+Virtual environment Integrated with Pip Install Requirements

 ## Requirements
 - Works on Linux.
 MacOS not tested.